-- By 2011, all elementary schools will offer accelerated mathematics - The Promoting Excellence through Accelerated Learning (PETAL) program will work to accelerate students in English and mathematics by offering summer acceleration programs, bridge courses, block courses, and school-based support.
+- All elementary schools will offer accelerated mathematics to students by second • grade. - The Promoting Excellence through Accelerated Learning (PETAL) program will • work to accelerate students in English and mathematics by offering summer acceleration programs, bridge courses, block courses, and school-based support. - Continue to provide open enrollment for all advanced and accelerated classes • creating equal access for all.